Greater Netherlands: Belgium

+Netherlands

 In the Netherlands it is on the agenda of two major political parties, the far-right Party for Freedom (PVV) and Forum for Democracy (FvD).
 On 12 May 2008, Dutch politician Geert Wilders (PVV) said in De Telegraaf that he was interested in the possibility of unifying the Netherlands and Flanders.
 Wilders proposed that, in accordance with previous polls, referendums should be held in the Netherlands and Flanders on the merger.
 He argued that he was not planning to impose unification on the Flemish, but stated that then-Dutch Prime Minister Jan-Peter Balkenende needed to discuss the subject with his Flemish colleagues, which Balkenende refused.
 Thierry Baudet of the far-right Forum for Democracy also voiced support saying he "welcomes" Flanders in their kingdom even arguing that Flanders "actually belongs to us" when asked about it at a conference.

 Smaller Greater-Netherlandic groups are the Dutch political party Nederlandse Volks-Unie (NVU) and the Belgo-Dutch Voorpost.
+Since 2018, the Greater Netherlands youth organization, the Geuzenbond, has been active in the Netherlands and Flanders.
+Members of this organization founded the Greater Netherlands Student Association in Leiden in 2021.
+A Nijmegen chapter followed in 2023.

 Opinion polling

+Netherlands

-Although it hasn't been a major political issue in The Netherlands for quite some time in 2007, a poll indicated that two-thirds of the Dutch population would welcome a union with Flanders.
-Another poll published by RTL4 found that 77% of respondents living in the Netherlands would support a Greater Netherlands.
+Although it hasn't been a major political issue in the Netherlands for quite some time, in 2007, a poll indicated that two-thirds of the Dutch population would welcome a union with Flanders.
+Another poll published by RTL 4 found that 77% of respondents living in the Netherlands would support a Greater Netherlands.

+Flanders/Netherlands

 In Flanders, support for the idea is less clear.
 A 1999 study by Jaak Billiet of the Catholic University of Leuven showed that 1 to 2% of Flemish people were in favor of the idea.
-In non-representative opinion polls on the internet, the results vary: from 2% to 51%.
-While the Dutch see unification primarily as growth of the Dutch territory, the Flemish sometimes fear to be culturally assimulated by the larger and more populous Netherlands.
+Non-representative opinion polls on the internet have since proven less clear, with between 2% and 51% of respondents supporting unification with the Netherlands.
+While the prevailing Dutch view on unification is it being a means of territorial expansion, the Flemish have expressed fears of being culturally assimilated into the larger and more populous Netherlands.

-Although, due to the difficulties experienced in the 2007 Belgian government formation and to a lesser extend during the 2019–2020 Belgian government formation and the victory of both Flemish separatist parties; New Flemish Alliance and Vlaams Belang, in those elections, the discussion on Flanders seceding from Belgium became relevant again.
-Neither of the separatist parties openly supports a "Greater Netherlands" however, presidents of both parties (Tom Van Grieken and Bart De Wever) spoke out in favour of a Greater Netherlands after Flemish independence.
+Although, due to the difficulties experienced in the 2007 Belgian government formation and to a lesser extent during the 2019–2020 Belgian government formation and the victory of both Flemish separatist parties; New Flemish Alliance and Vlaams Belang, in those elections, the discussion on Flanders seceding from Belgium became relevant again.
+Neither of the separatist parties officially supports a "Greater Netherlands" however, presidents of both parties (Tom Van Grieken and Bart De Wever) and Dutch parliament speaker Martin Bosma spoke out in favour of a Greater Netherlands after Flemish independence.